Skip to main content

 Hello September-DIY sweet gift wrapping

-Hello September... we finally meet again.
-September is my birth month and I've always enjoyed the cool air that begins to pass through this month.
+Hello, September!
+We finally meet again.
+September is my birth month, and I've always enjoyed the cool air that begins to fill this month.

-I enjoy the beautiful colors of blooming flowers and old ones that slowly fade.
-It's all just so beautiful.
-I decided since I love personalized gift wrapping I wanted to create something special.
-It's a sweet gift wrap to welcome what will soon be Autumn in a few weeks.
+I appreciate the beautiful colors of blooming flowers and the old ones that slowly fade.
+It's all just so lovely.
+Since I love personalized gift wrapping, I decided to create something special.
+It’s a sweet gift wrap to welcome Autumn, which will soon be upon us.

 **Materials needed:**

-Washi tape (I absolutely love washi tape, and so will you!)
+- Washi tape (I absolutely love washi tape, and I think you will too!)

 **Here's what you'll need to do:**

-Using your twine simply tie some fresh flowers to your wrapped gift.
+4. Using the twine, tie some fresh flowers to your wrapped gift.

 Currently on my playlist: